-The current offer is also expected to be popular and is smaller: the four VCTs are seeking a total £38 million, with an overallotment facility of up to £20 million – £5 million per VCT.
+In the 2019/20 offer, the four VCTs are seeking a total of £38 million, with an overallotment facility of up to £20 million (£5 million per VCT).
 The manager does not expect to raise funds next year.

 - Longstanding and highly respected VCT manager